don-willingham/addon-tasmoadmin/tasmoadmin/DOCS.md

 1. Start the "TasmoAdmin" add-on.
 1. Check the logs of the “TasmoAdmin” add-on to see if everything went well.

+## Requirements / Compatibility

+Tasmota devices must enable HTTP API.
+Either by checking HTTP API enable on the Configure Other page, or entering `SetOption128 1` in the console.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._